-

 McCulloch v.
 Maryland

-The Supreme Court sustained the constitutionality of the Second Bank of the United States, establishing the principle of implied powers. key figures include Daniel Webster (argues before the supreme court) and John Marshall (Chief Justice of the Supreme Court).
-Themes of economic growth and nationalism and unity are shown through the decision which strengthened federal authority and affirms the role of the national bank.
+The Supreme Court sustained the constitutionality of the Second Bank of the United States, establishing the principle of implied powers. key figures are Daniel Webster (argues before the supreme court) and John Marshall (Chief Justice of the Supreme Court).
+Themes of Nationalism and unity are shown through the decision strengthening federal authority.

 Missouri compromise